 About the author:

-Don Bowlby is the Vice President, Operations at Corexcel, a company specializing in online continuing education and workplace training.
-For more information about Corexcel and the training materials they offer, visit
+Don Bowlby is the Vice President, Operations at Corexcel, a company specializing in online continuing education and workforce training.
+For more information about Corexcel and the training materials they offer, visit www.corexcel.com.

-“DiSC” is a Registered Trademark of Inscape Publishing, Inc.
+"DiSC" is a registered trademark of John Wiley & Sons, Inc.